sodadata/docs/soda/quick-start-sip.md

   update-dro       Updates contents of a distribution reference file
 ```

+To exit the virtual environment when you are done with this tutorial, use the command `deactivate`.

 ## Build an example data source

 To enable you to take a first sip of Soda, you can use Docker to quickly build an example PostgreSQL data source against which you can run scans for data quality.
 The example data source contains data for AdventureWorks, an imaginary online e-commerce organization.

 Access a quick view of the <a href="/assets/adventureworks_schema.png" target="_blank">AdventureWorks schema</a>.

-1. Log in to your GitHub account, then clone the Sip of Soda repo locally.
+1. Log in to your GitHub account, then clone the `sip-of-soda` repo locally.
 Use Terminal to navigate to the newly-cloned repo in your local environment.
 2. If it is not already running in your local environment, start Docker.
 3. In Terminal, run the following command to set up the prepared example data source.
 ```shell
 docker-compose up
 ```
-4. When the output reads `data system is ready to accept connections`, you are ready to proceed.
+4. When the output reads `data system is ready to accept connections`, your data source is set up and you are ready to proceed.

 ## Connect Soda to the data source and a platform account

 To connect to a data source such as Snowflake, PostgreSQL, Amazon Athena, or GCP Big Query, you use a `configuration.yml` file which stores access details for your data source.

-To connect to your Soda account, you create API keys and add them to the same `configuration.yml` file.
+This tutorial also instructs you to connect to a Soda platform account using API keys that you create and add to the same `configuration.yml` file.
+Available for free as a 45-day trial, your Soda platform account gives you access to visualized scan results, tracks trends in data quality over time, set alert notifications, and much more.

 1. Create a new file called `configuration.yml` in your `soda_sip` directory.
 2. Open the `configuration.yml` file in a code editor, then copy and paste the following connection details into the file.
 These configuration details connect Soda to the example AdventureWorks data source you set up using Docker.